-A cruise day-trip from Cat Ba Island cost around $15 which includes buffet lunch, kayaking in the maze of limestone karsts, swimming in cold vast ocean, hiking in Monkey Island and hours-long deck-top view of the cruise.
+A cruise day-trip from Cat Ba Island cost around $15 which includes a buffet lunch, kayaking in the maze of limestone karsts, swimming in the cold vast ocean, hiking in Monkey Island, and hours-long deck-top view of the cruise.

 Best-valued tour I’ve ever taken in Southeast Asia.